Welcome to Class 3

 Mrs Upton is our Learning Support Assistant.

-We are looking forward to a fun packed autumn term and sharing your child's learning journey whilst encouraging them to enjoy ‘life in all its fullness’.
+We are looking forward to a fun packed Summer Term and sharing your child's learning journey whilst encouraging them to enjoy ‘life in all its fullness’.

 As mathematicians